Today we’re pleased to announce an important extension to our automated unit testing tool: the ability to run tests hidden behind namespaces.

 When your monitoring job has run, you’ll be able to see the usual breakdown of successes and failures, with an added column to tell you which namespace a test belongs to:

 As always, we’d love your feedback on how we can continue to make Gearset even better.
-You can reach us at [email protected], or through the in-app chat.
+You can reach us at [email protected], or through the live chat.
 You can also add suggestions and comments in our feedback forum.